Loew's 46th Street Theatre

 It was converted into retail space as a furniture store.
 To enable this, a wall was added just below the balcony.
 Everything between the wall and the original entrance became a retail space.
 Everything beyond the wall, towards the original screen remained relatively intact and was used for storage.

 The balcony seats were still in place.
 The auditorium survived with little damage.
 Stage and dressing rooms were also intact.
 It was announced in summer of 2015 that the furniture store had relocated to MacDonald Avenue and had vacated the building.
-Demolition began on Loew’s 46th Street Theatre in August 2016.
+In August 2016 work began to gut the interior and it was converted into apartments.

 Just login to your account and subscribe to this theater.